unosquare/swan/README.md

 ```
 #### Example 4: Deserialize

-Deserializes the specified json string as either a `Dictionary<string, object>` or as a `List<object>` depending on the syntax of the JSON string.
+Deserializes the specified JSON string as either a `Dictionary<string, object>` or as a `List<object>` depending on the syntax of the JSON string.

 ```csharp
 // The json to be deserialize